Mentally ill people in United States jails and prisons: Supreme court cases

 Several landmark Supreme Court cases, notably Estelle v.
 Gamble, have established the constitutional right of prison inmates to mental health treatment.
 Estelle v.
 Gamble determined that "deliberate indifference to serious medical needs" of prisoners was a violation of the Eighth Amendment to the U.S. Constitution.
-This case was the first time the phrase "deliberate indifference" was used; it is now a legal term.
-In order to determine "serious medical need" later cases would use tests such as the treatment being mandated by a physician or an obvious need to a layman.
-On the other hand, other cases, notably McGukin v.
+This case was the first time the phrase "deliberate indifference" was used; it is now legal.
+To determine "serious medical need" later cases would use tests such as the treatment mandated by a physician or an obvious need to a layman.
+On the other hand, other cases, notably McGuckin v.
 Smith, used much stricter terms, and in 1993 researchers Henry J. Steadman and Joseph J. Cocozza commented that "serious medical need" had little definitional clarity.
 Langley v.
 Coughlin involved a prisoner "regularly isolated without proper screening or care" and clarified that a single, distinctive act is not necessary to constitute deliberate indifference but rather "if seriously ill inmates are consistently made to wait for care while their condition deteriorates, or if diagnoses are haphazard and records minimally adequate then, over time, the mental state of deliberate indifference may be attributed to those in charge."

 The landmark case Washington v.
-Harper determined that although inmates do have an interest in and the right to refusal of treatment, this can be overridden without judicial process even if the inmate is competent provided there this act is "reasonably related to legitimate penological interest".
+Harper determined that although inmates do have an interest in and the right to refuse treatment, this can be overridden without judicial process even if the inmate is competent, provided there this act is "reasonably related to legitimate penological interest".
 Washington's internal process for determining this need was seen as affording due process.
 In contrast, in Breads v.
-Moehrle, the forcible injection of drugs in a jail was not upheld because sufficient procedures were not taken to ensure "substantive determination of need".
+Moehrle, the forcible injection of drugs in jail was not upheld because sufficient procedures were not taken to ensure "substantive determination of need".